Several fitness functions and entanglement gates in quantum kernel generation: Conclusion and discussion

 It's noteworthy that the current documentation for quantum kernels on https://qiskit.org/ lacks guidance on parameter selection.
 For instance, the entanglement parameter in ZZFeatureMap offers three options: linear, full, and circular.
 The insights from this paper can serve as a valuable resource for making informed decisions regarding these parameters based on data analysis.

-The analysis of data separability reveals an interesting trend: less data separability necessitates the utilization of more CNOT gates to achieve accurate predictions.
-This observation is poised to inform the design of more efficient quantum circuits for machine learning applications.
-Future research endeavors could focus on refining indexes and metrics for assessing data separability, potentially unveiling the presence of a quantum advantage more effectively.
+The experiments of data separability reveal an interesting trend: less data separability necessitates the utilization of more CNOT gates to achieve accurate predictions.
+This observation can be useful for the design of more efficient quantum circuits for machine learning applications.
+Future research could focus on refining indexes and metrics for assessing data separability, potentially unveiling the presence of a quantum advantage more effectively.